1965 in the Vietnam War: June

-General Westmoreland advised Washington that he needed more soldiers than those previously approved and proposed that the U.S. bomb the railroad from North Vietnam to China, mine Haiphong harbor, and carry out B-52 strikes.
+Westmoreland advised Washington that he needed more soldiers than those previously approved and proposed that the US bomb the railroad from North Vietnam to China, mine Haiphong harbor, and carry out B-52 strikes.

 In retaliation for the execution of Tram Van Dong, the VC executed Sergeant Harold G. Bennett who had been captured on 29 December in the Battle of Binh Gia.